 (b) the capacity of the give-way line is not greater than the capacity of the link bottleneck at point P3 on the diagram.
 This is unlikely, because although the road at P3 is narrower than the give-way line, drivers at P3 are not having to stop and give-way.
 The capacity at P3 will simply be the saturation flow rate at that point.
 If the road at P3 is so narrow that the saturation flow at P3 is less than the roundabout give-way capacity, then V2 will be acting as the limiting factor and should be used as the approach width.

 If both conditions (a) and (b) are met, then using V1 as the approach width is appropriate.
 Otherwise, you should use V2 as the approach width, and re-run the model.
 The queues from this 2nd run will probably be much bigger than in the first run, but this will be the correct model to use.
 N.B.
 Adjust flare details accordingly.

-NOTE: in ARCADY 8, you can use Entry Lane Analysis mode to explicitly set up this sort of lane configuration.
+NOTE: in ARCADY 8 and above, you can use Entry Lane Analysis mode to explicitly set up this sort of lane configuration.
 You would set up two lane levels, with a zero (or minimal) flare in each lane level.